Abdullah30243/Web3-NFT-Card-game/readme.md

 11. Deploy the smart contract on the Fuji test network by running the `npx hardhat run scripts/deploy.ts --network fuji` command
   Move the `/artifacts/contracts/AVAXGods.json` file to the `/contract` folder on the frontend Copy the address of the deployed contract from the terminal and paste it into the `/contract/index.js` file of the frontend application

+AvaxGods: Web3 Battle-Style Online Multiplayer Card Game

+<b>Overview

+AvaxGods is a revolutionary Web3 battle-style online multiplayer card game built on the Avalanche platform.
+This game combines interactive gameplay, smart wallet pairing, and real-time battles, showcasing the potential of Web3 technology.

+<b>Features

+- Interactive gameplay with real-time battles
+- Smart wallet pairing for secure and seamless transactions
+- Built on the Avalanche platform for fast and low-cost transactions
+- Decentralized application (dApp) for a community-driven experience

+<b>Technical Requirements

+- React.js for frontend development
+- Avalanche platform for blockchain interactions
+- Solidity for smart contract development
+- Web3.js for blockchain integration

+<b>Getting Started

+1. Clone the repository and install dependencies with npm install
+2. Set up your development environment with Avalanche and MetaMask
+3. Follow the tutorial instructions to build and deploy your own AvaxGods game

+<b>Resources

+- Avalanche Documentation: (link unavailable)
+- JS Mastery Pro: (link unavailable)
+- GitHub Code: (link unavailable)
+- Starter Code: (link unavailable)
+- GitHub Gist Code Snippets: (link unavailable)

+<b>License

+This project is licensed under the MIT License.
+See LICENSE for details.

+<b>Acknowledgments

+Special thanks to Avalanche and JS Mastery for their support and collaboration on this project.